Joan of Navarre, Queen of England: Queen dowager

 In 1413, her second spouse died, succeeded by her stepson Henry V. Joan had a very good relationship with Henry, who allowed her use of his royal castles of Windsor, Wallingford, Berkhamsted and Hertford during his absence in France in 1415.
 Upon his return, however, he brought her son Arthur of Brittany with him as a prisoner.
 Joan unsuccessfully tried to have him released.
 This apparently damaged her relationship with Henry.

 The ruins of Pevensey Castle where Joan was imprisoned in 1419.

 In August 1419 the goods of her personal confessor, Friar Randolph, were confiscated, although the itemised list shows the objects actually belonged to Joan.
 The following month, Randolph came before Parliament and claimed that Joan had "plotted and schemed for the death and destruction of our said lord the King in the most evil and terrible manner imaginable".
 Her large fortune was confiscated and she was imprisoned at Pevensey Castle in Sussex and later at Leeds Castle in Kent.
 She was released upon the order of Henry V in 1422, six weeks before he died.

 Joan's funeral effigy in Canterbury Cathedral, beside that of her husband.

 After her release, her fortune was returned to her, and she lived the rest of her life quietly and comfortably with her own court at Nottingham Castle, through Henry V's reign and into that of his son, Henry VI.
 She died at Havering-atte-Bower in Essex and was buried in Canterbury Cathedral next to Henry IV.

 John Foxholes, of Cheryton, in Hampshire is described as her "receiver general" in 1433.

 Issue

-Her first marriage to Duke John IV of Brittany produced 9 children:
+Her first marriage to John IV, Duke of Brittany produced 9 children: